-If you still have problems, please submit an installation report (in English please, whenever possible).
+If you still have problems, please submit an installation report.
 We also encourage installation reports to be sent even if the installation is successful, so that we can get as much information as possible on the largest number of hardware configurations.